zanerasmussen/Compiler/README.txt

 You can pass it a parameter of different files or you can not pass a file and it will run the default data.txt

-symantics needs to handle invalid assignement. such as 3 = 5 of function f = function g.

 Questions for passoff:
 1) function calls???
 2) .id has to be dataMEmber or mehtod?